Cold weather can be dangerous to our skin, muscles, nerves and bones. The good news is it can easily be avoided if you know what to look for.

 Frostbite is tissue damage caused by freezing, and it is much more common than you might think.

-Frostbite occurs by two related mechanisms.
-When we are exposed to very low, sub-freezing temperatures — meaning those temperatures below 0◦ Celsius or 32◦ Fahrenheit — the fluid outside and inside of our body’s cells starts to freeze.
-Eventually, ice crystals develop inside those cells just like they do to a roast beef stored in the freezer.
-The cells get directly damaged from this injury, and the body responds with an alphabet soup of “inflammatory signals” in an effort to patch things up.
-With time and sustained damage, the massive inflammation may further cut off the blood supply to the affected tissues, and the cells eventually begin to die in a process called necrosis.
+When we are exposed to sub-freezing temperatures, the fluid outside and inside our cells starts to freeze.
+Eventually, ice crystals develop inside those cells.
+The cells get damaged from this injury, and the body responds with inflammation in an effort to repair the damage.
+With time and sustained damage, this massive inflammation can further cut off the blood supply to the affected tissues, and the cells eventually begin to die in a process called necrosis.

-Frostbite can also occur by direct exposure to objects that are freezing cold, including ice-packs stored in a backpack, for example!
-That is why it is important to always put something between your skin and the icepack (like a cloth), and to limit the time spent in direct contact with an icepack to no more than 20-minutes.
+4. Be careful around cold objects.
+Frostbite can also occur by direct exposure to objects that are freezing cold, such as ice-packs.
+That’s why it’s important to put something between your skin and the icepack (like a cloth), and to limit the time spent in direct contact with an icepack to no more than 20 minutes.

-As the temperatures drop below freezing in the upcoming months, just remember that frostbite is a realistic danger that can be easily prevented with some forethought and planning.
+As the temperatures drop below freezing, just remember that frostbite is a realistic danger that can be easily prevented with some forethought and planning.
 A pair of warm armpits can help, too!